We are located in Rutherford, NJ. We are 30 minutes away from Manhattan, and within 30-60 minutes away from surrounding

 For these reasons we take health and security measures very seriously and have the following visit policies:

 Prices for Balinese kittens will vary depending on factors like the breeders’ location, quality, expenses, demand, and investment.
 Some breeders might sell you kittens that have had thorough veterinarian care, and some might not include vaccinations, socialization/training, or micro-chipping, and endless future breeder communication.

 Every breeder operates in different ways and prepares their kittens according to their own beliefs and standards.
 For this reason pure-bred kittens are higher in price than other kittens/cats because of the expense in producing such kittens that are pure in breed and of higher quality.
 You cannot compare a shelter cat to a pure-bred cat with a breed standard, nor their quality of health and personality.

 I try to always suggest to interested clients to please do their research and make their comparison in accordance to quality, location, shipping expense, and breeding program of the kitten(s).
 Though you might rarely find Balinese kittens at a lower price, you should find suspicious to find true and purebred kittens going for lower than $700.00, and you have to consider shipping as an added expense.
 Please keep in mind you do get what you pay for.

 We try to accommodate the best we can in terms of kitten prices, but please be aware of the much time, care, and attention that has been invested in these kittens by us to ensure their health and potential to be great pets.
 Nonetheless, running a quality breeding program has its increased expenses like that of food, medical care, and needed supplies which varies depending on the breeders location of residence.
 Owning quality breeding lines also runs a big responsibility in that we can continue to provide the best kittens for the future.
 Quality under a breeding program is defined as: A responsible breeding program, genetically sound lines, healthy cats, personality and eye color.

-Our prices vary depending on the quality, demand, color point and hair length of available kittens:
+Our prices vary depending on the individual quality, demand, color point and hair length of available kittens:

 Traditional color points (Seal, Blue, Chocolate and Lilac)